neykov/extract-tls-secrets/README.md

 # extract-ssl-secrets

-Decrypt SSL/TLS connections in real time.
+Decrypt HTTPS/SSL/TLS connections on-the-fly with [Wireshark](https://www.wireshark.org/).

 Extracts the shared master key used in secure connections (SSL & TLS) for use with Wireshark.
 Works with connections established with the